sitamgithub-MSIT/qwen-web/README.md

 ## Results

-The application allows users to chat with Qwen2.5 Instruct, large language model, operates within web browsers via 🤗 Transformers.js and ONNX Runtime Web.
+The application allows users to chat with Qwen2.5 Instruct, a large language model, that operates within web browsers via 🤗 Transformers.js and ONNX Runtime Web.

 **Note**: To see results, please refer to the `assets` folder in the repository.